nihpo/SynthHealthData/README.md

 ![Synthetic Trial diagram](SynthHealthData_02.png)

 Please see the [SynthTrial](/synthtrial) section for more details.

 ## SynthSubmission

-NIHPO Stage III:
-Synthetic Submission with results of Synthetic Trial, Synthetic Person PHR
+Stage III: Synthetic Submission with results of Synthetic Trial, Synthetic Person PHR User selects a pre-defined SynthTrial and builds a Docker container with a full "Computable Clinical Trial Submission".
+The Docker container will include all the CDISC SDTM files, plus the SynthPHRs, plus other files we're working on.

-* Fully digital trial data submission * Reviewer analyzes full raw data * Runs in self-contained Virtual Machine / Docker image
+* Fully digital trial data submission
+* Reviewer analyzes full raw data
+* Runs in self-contained Virtual Machine / Docker image
 * Greatly reduce time to approval

-c.)
-User selects a pre-defined SynthTrial and we'll build a Docker image with a full "Computable Clinical Trial Submission".
-The Docker image will include all the CDISC SDTM files, plus the SynthPHRs, plus other files we're working on.

 ![Synthetic Submission diagram](SynthHealthData_03.png)

 Please see the [SynthSubmission](/synthsubmission) section for more details.

-Users will be able to boot the Docker image in Azure, as a full self-contained regulatory submission.
+Users will be able to boot the Docker container in Azure, as a full self-contained regulatory submission.

 ![Azure hosting Synthetic Submissions](SynthHealthData_04.png)